google/WebFundamentals/src/content/en/updates/2016/10/navigator.share.md

     }).then(() => console.log('Successful share'))
     .catch(() => console.log('Error sharing:', error));

-Once invoked it will bring up the native picker (see video) and allow you to share the data with the app that the user prefers.

 <div class="video-wrapper">
   <iframe class="devsite-embedded-youtube-video" data-video-id="lhUzYxCvWew"
           data-autohide="1" data-showinfo="0" frameborder="0" allowfullscreen>
   </iframe>
 </div>

+Once invoked it will bring up the native picker (see video) and allow you to share the data with the app that the user prefers.

+<div class="clearfix"></div>

 There are a number of constraints that affect the usage of this API